mqtt2go/mqtt2go.github.io/dev/mqtt2go-commands.md

 <home_id>/<gateway_id>/<dev_id>/about/<msg_direction>
 ```

-* Topic used to switch on/off either the device or its relay:
+* Topics used to switch on/off either the device or its relay and to report the status from the device back to the controller:

 ```
 <home_id>/<gateway_id>/<dev_id>/switch/<msg_direction>